ksarith/Astroid-miner/README.md

 - **Explicit constraints** — Safety and ethical rules are embedded in the system, not implied.
 - **Iterative realism** — Systems should be testable, auditable, and incrementally improvable.
 - **Human-aligned autonomy** — Automation extends human capabilities; it does not replace oversight.
+- **Lazarus Forge principles** — naturally extend into the Astroid-miner architecture when we consider space resources not as raw ore, but as distributed functional feedstock needing autonomous ISRU.

 ## Authoritative Vision